Tejaswini Khedkar

 Wireframes + Feedback loops

 What worked out?
-We did rapid iterations based on constructive feedback.
-We constantly validated our ideas with engineers to iterate based on technical constraints.
+I did rapid iterations based on constructive feedback.
+I validated our ideas with engineers to iterate based on technical constraints.
 We involved PMs to inform design direction.

 Design systems